arabcoders/watchstate/FAQ.md

 #### Container specific environment variables.

+> [!IMPORTANT]
-These environment variables relates to the container itself, and it's recommended to load them via the `docker-compose.yaml` file.
+> These environment variables relates to the container itself, and must added via the `docker-compose.yaml` file.

 | Key              | Type    | Description                        | Default |
 |------------------|---------|------------------------------------|---------|